JetBrains/kotlin-web-site/docs/reference/java-to-kotlin-interop.md

 // public static final field in Key class
 ```

-[Late-Initialized](properties.html#late-initialized-properties) property in an object or a companion object
+A [late-initialized](properties.html#late-initialized-properties) property in an object or a companion object
-has a static backing field as visible as the property setter.
+has a static backing field with the same visibility as the property setter.

 ``` kotlin
 object Singleton {